Apple II graphics: High-Resolution (Hi-Res) graphics

 The Apple II's Hi-Res mode was peculiar even by the standards of the day.
 While the CGA card released four years after the Apple II on the IBM PC allowed the user to select one of two color sets for creating 320×200 graphics, only four colors (the background color and three drawing colors) were available at a time.
-By contrast, the Apple offered eight colors for high-resolution graphics (actually six, since black and white were both repeated in the scheme).
+By contrast, the Apple offered eight colors for high-resolution graphics or actually six, since black and white were both repeated in the scheme.
 Each row of 280 pixels was broken up into 40 blocks of seven pixels each, represented in a single byte.
 Each pair of adjacent pixels generated a single color pixel via artifact color, resulting in an effective resolution of 140×192.
 The lower seven bits of each byte represented the pixels, while the most significant bit controlled the phase offset for that block of pixels, altering the color that was displayed.